 Best for: Affordable dining, student bars, art-house movie theaters, museums, Jardin des Plantes

-What you won’t find here: Good shopping, quiet (at least not in the environs of Place St-Michel)
+What you won’t find here: Good shopping, quiet (at least not in the environs of pl.
+St-Michel)

 Parameters of the neighborhood: 5th arrondissement